 - If you need to file your 2020 tax return: Contact me now to get your tax return filed and submitted to the IRS so that you can get tax compliant and take advantage of these stimulus payments that you have the right to receive!

 - If you live abroad and didn’t file U.S. taxes for previous years (2019 and before): You have a wonderful option to get compliant with the Streamlined Procedure package.
 Once you’re tax compliant, the IRS will send you your payments if you qualify.

 - If your worldwide income was lower than the tax filing threshold: You may still need to file a tax return this year (2021) to claim the payments that you missed by claiming the Recovery Rebate Credit.

-If you need help filing your taxes this or any other year, contact me for a Free Initial Consultation to start working on your tax return and claim all the tax credits, refunds, and benefits that you qualify for!
+If you need help filing your taxes this or any other year, contact me for an Initial Consultation to start working on your tax return and claim all the tax credits, refunds, and benefits that you qualify for!